cblemaster/JwtAuth/README.md

  - There are three (3) database tables
 	- User: username and encrypted password
 	- Profile: one-to-one association with User; name and other info not related to authentication (I think from a security perspective it makes sense to keep User and Profile data separate)
-	- Role: many-to-many association with User; roles that can be used in authroization schemes
+	- Role: many-to-many association with User; roles that can be used in authorization schemes

 ## Database rules
  - Values for these fields are required and have a maximum length: